Honduras: US asks for extradition of ex-President Juan Orlando Hernandez | DW | 15.02.2022

 "No one is above law," Blinken added in the tweet.

-Blinken said in a statement they had credible media reports that Hernandez engaged in "significant corruption by committing or facilitating acts of corruption and narco-trafficking and using the proceeds of illicit activity to facilitate political campaigns."
+Blinken said in a statement that the US had credible media reports that Hernandez had engaged in "significant corruption by committing or facilitating acts of corruption and narco-trafficking and using the proceeds of illicit activity to facilitate political campaigns."